 If the student does not meet the terms of the TEACH grant service obligation, all TEACH grant funds received will be converted to a direct unsubsidized loan that must be repaid in full, with interest charged from the date of each TEACH grant disbursement.

-At Anderson University, TEACH grants are offered to all undergraduates who meet the 3.25 GPA requirement and have been admitted into the School of Education’s Teacher Preparation Program (TPP).
-The dean of the School of Education approves the TEACH grant for each year that a student applies.
+At Anderson University, TEACH grants are offered to undergraduates who meet the 3.25 GPA requirement and have been admitted into the teacher preparation program (TPP).
+The director of the Department of Teacher Education approves the TEACH grant for each year that a student applies.
 Click here for a TEACH Grant Application [PDF].

 Let’s connect during your campus visit.